plawlost/yazzone/data/essays/mvp.md

   </figcaption>
 </figure>

-I've noticed a pattern among ambitious people I know: a disproportionate number were raised by parents who provided everything except the thing that mattered.
+Here's something I keep running into.
+I'll be talking to someone who builds things—real things, companies, products—and eventually the childhood stuff comes up.
+And it's the same story, over and over.
+Parents who checked every box except the one that mattered.

-Food, shelter, school—all present.
-Encouragement, curiosity, emotional consistency—absent.
-These parents optimized for the wrong metric.
-They tracked inputs when the output that matters is unmeasurable: does your kid feel seen?
+The fridge was full.
+School fees paid.
+Roof solid.
+But encouragement?
+Curiosity about who you actually were?
+Consistency you could count on?
+Nowhere.
+These parents tracked inputs like quarterly metrics.
+The output they missed was unmeasurable: does your kid feel like you actually see them?

 I call this Minimum Viable Parenting.
 Like a startup MVP, it's the earliest version that technically ships.
 It passes inspection.
 It is not something anyone would recommend.